katieco/oslobarnemuseum/README.md

 This is a space for developing the new web site of Oslo Children's Museum with open sources and Jekyll as site generator.
 The site should initally be in Norwegian, to then become multilingual.

-Alpha site from this repository: https://katieco.github.io/oslobarnemuseum/ Current site: www.oslobarnemuseum.org
+Alpha (new) site, based on this repository: https://katieco.github.io/oslobarnemuseum/

+Current (old) site: www.oslobarnemuseum.org

 Requirements: